ABOUT THE TMA DEPARTMENT

 The mission of the Department of Theatre and Media Arts is to promote literacy, creativity, and spirituality by exploring their interrelatedness in the arts of theatre and media, in an effort to illuminate and confirm truth and the infinite potential of the human soul, as authored by the Savior Jesus Christ.

-The Theatre program gives students a foundation in dramatic literature, theatre history, theory, performance skills as both actor and director, and techniques in all areas of theatre design technology and production.
+The BYU Theatre program is designed to educate students in a basic foundation of dramatic literature, theatre history, theory, and performance skills as either an actor, director, designer, dramaturg, educator, historian, or playwright, along with techniques in all areas of theatre design technology and production.

 The BYU Media Arts program is designed to educate students in a basic foundation of film history, theory, and criticism, along with the fundamental production competencies in film, new media, or animation.
 Areas of emphasis include critical studies (film, media literacy, and new media), media arts fiction production (directing, editing, producing, and screenwriting), and non-fiction production (directing, producing, and editing).

 The TMA Graduate program is a scholarly two-year degree, and students should be in residence for the duration of the program.
 The coursework consists of core courses in media and performance studies supplemented by electives chosen by the student in conjunction with her/his advisor.
 The program wraps up with comprehensive exams and the writing of a solid scholarly thesis.
 For more information, go to graduatestudies.byu.edu.